 Gather your seed money

 Seed money is what you use to start your business with.
 This can be a savings account, the loose change in your couch, and borrowed money.
-We mentioned before that Jon Oringer gave some great advice on reasons to avoid venture capitalists for as long as possible.
+Jon Oringer gave some great advice on reasons to avoid venture capitalists for as long as possible.
 His logic is sound and true; you really learn more, faster about owning and operating your own company, and the payouts further down the road are worth it.
 After all, it’s your brain child, you should be able to keep as much of it as you can further on down the road when you’re counting the cash.

 Once you’ve gathered your seed money and taken stock of what you have against what you need, you’ll need to make some important decisions.
 Evaluate the realistic uses of this money in the best ways possible.
 You can cut corners by using free, open source software like we do here at Insanitek, doing everything yourself like Oringer (and Grace) did, and finding other unconventional ways to shave off a few dollars here and there.
 Remember, every cent counts, and you will be counting them.
 But, you can also balance them against the revenue you’ll be making, too.